 - A. Installer Qualifications : Manufacturer's Representative who is trained and approved for installation of units required for this project. - B. Engineering Responsibility: Prepare data for aluminum-framed systems, including Shop Drawings, based on testing and engineering analysis of manufacturer's standard units in systems similar to those indicated for this Project. - C. Product Options: Information on Drawings and in Specifications establishes requirements for systems' aesthetic effects and performance characteristics.
 Aesthetic effects are indicated by dimensions, arrangements, alignment, and profiles of components and assemblies as they relate to sightlines, to one another, and to adjoining construction.
-Performance characteristics are indicated by criteria subject to verification by one or more methods including preconstruction testing, field testing, and in-service performance. - D. Accessible Entrances: Comply with applicable provisions in the U.S. Architectural & Transportation Barriers Compliance Board's ADA-ABA Accessibility Guidelines, ICC/ANSI A117.1. - E. Source Limitations for Aluminum-Framed Systems: Obtain from single source from single manufacturer.
+Performance characteristics are indicated by criteria subject to verification by one or more methods including preconstruction testing, field testing, and in-service performance. - D. Source Limitations for Aluminum-Framed Systems: Obtain from single source from single manufacturer.